tripat86/DatingApp/README.md

 Dating App ( Angular 9 / .Net WebAPI Core (v 3.0) / Entity Framework core ( v 3.0) / SQL Server)

-- Identity and Role Management
+- Identity and Role Management for user logins.
+Created policies so that Api end points are accessible to users with specific roles.

+- Created route guards to protect routes specific to Admin User.

+- Also created custom structural Directive to protect routes

 - Persist data using Entity Framework Core.